abramjkline/mondmonorepo/docs/coding/github-pages.md

 #### Going Forward

 After you've run the intial setup steps above (cloning your repo, creating your venv, installing requirements) it's fairly simple to serve your project locally.
-You'll just need to folow these steps:
+You'll just need to follow these steps:

 1. Navigate to your repo directory
 2. Activate your venv (.\venv\Scripts\activate.bat)